angular/angular-cli/scripts/README.md

 This will link the binaries included in this repository, which includes the `devkit-admin` binary.
 This document describes each scripts available.

-## benchmark

-Runs all benchmarks of the repo.
-Benchmarks are run like Jasmine tests, but when the test are passing also record performance metrics.
-An example is the file `packages/angular_devkit/core/src/json/parser_benchmark.ts`.

-There's no flags associated with this script.

 ## build

 Builds the repo and the pack files.
 The output of `build` is in `dist/` and contains 1 tgz per package which can be